Your Guide to Provence Wine Region (With Map)

 Cassis

-Along the Mediterranean coast of Provence, just east of Marseille, the steep, white limestone cliffs of the Massif des Calanques meet the sea and this is where you find the very first AOC of Provence (1936); Cassis.
+Along the Mediterranean coast of Provence, just east of Marseille, the steep, white limestone cliffs of the Massif des Calanques meet the sea.
+This is where you find the very first AOC of Provence (1936): Cassis.

-The vineyards were pretty much destroyed by the Phylloxera epidemic in the 18th century, but were replanted and now Cassis is the region of Provence for white wines.
+The Phylloxera epidemic destroyed the vineyards in the 18th century, but they were replanted and today Cassis is best known for its white wines.

 The traditional bottle of Provence is called a skittle and is shaped like an hourglass.